Category Archives: Dark Comedy Films

 His resurrection creates complications and drama for the entire family.

-Burton knocks it out of the park with the visuals.
 The gothic mansion, in particular, is right up his alley and he embraces the possibilities with gusto.
 Every creak or wind sound heard within the mansion co-aligns with the dark and dreary purples and brown colors.
-Frequent candles mark the proper mood and investigating the vast number of rooms was something to look forward to.

 Since the rest of the film sucked I had nothing better to do than fully embrace and focus on the art and set designs.

 Heavyweights like Michelle Pfeiffer, Helena Bonham Carter, and Depp do their best but oddly overact in nearly every scene.
-Their direction must have been skewed towards comedy instead of adding any meat or emotional relevance to the characters.
+Their direction must have been skewed toward comedy instead of adding any meat or emotional relevance to the characters.

 The original series created something strangely dramatic and compelling on a shoestring budget.
-There was a delicious haunting and grabbing nature that made you anticipate the next episode and who might next fall victim to the vampire.
+There was a delicious haunting and grabbing nature that made you anticipate the next episode and who might fall victim to the vampire.

-The film veers into a vastly different territory.
-Burton and Depp’s Barnabas struts around emitting one-liners for intended giggles.
-The other characters appear to be dressed for Halloween and are dumb and morose.
 The feeling I got was that of a retread to a situation comedy like The Addams Family rather than a horror soap to be taken seriously.

 The sexual references and the occasional bloody vampire effects are okay but seem peppered in to justify the dark comedy.